Ricks-Lab/gpu-utils/README.md

 *--sleep N* option where N is an integer > zero that specifies the number of seconds to sleep.

+## amdgpu-pac
+Program and Control compatible AMD GPUs with this utility.
+Still under development and currently non-functional.
+Feel free to review the code and suggest an approach.

 ## New in this Release  -  v2.0.0
+* Add check of amdgpu driver in the check of environment for all utilities.
+Add display of amdgpu driver version.
 * Split list functions of the original amdgpu-monitor into amdgpu-ls.
 * Added --clinfo option to amdgpu-ls which will list openCL platform details for each GPU.
 * Added --ppm option to amdgpu-ls which will display the table of available power/performance modes available for each GPU.